Jmanitou/Anime_Recommendation/README.md

 <img src="images/OverallInterest.jpg" alt="OverallMedia" width="400"/>

 ## Data Source
 The data was sourced from [My Anime List](https://www.kaggle.com/datasets/hernan4444/anime-recommendation-database-2020/discussion?sort=hotness), which is a site that allows users to log the anime they have watched, dropped or are planning to watch.
 The data is up to date till February 2020.
-The data contains 17,562 different anime and 325,772 different users, with a combined total of 109,224,747 reviews. <br/>
+The data contains 17,562 different anime and 325,772 different users, with a combined total of 109,224,747 reviews.
+For this project only the anime and rating_complete databases were used.
+Download the data from the site and unzip it in the data folder to run the code. <br/>
 ![MyAnimeList](images/FallAnime.PNG)
 ## Results
 The code was able to predict a user's rating within a 1.2 error.
 Then it was able to recommend 5 different anime that a user might want to watch.
 ## Project Structure
 ```
 ├── data
+│   ├── MyAnimeList
+│   ├──   ├── anime.csv
+│   ├──   ├── anime_with_synopsis.csv
+│   ├──   ├── animelist.csv
+│   ├──   ├── rating_complete.csv
-│   ├── MyAnimeList.csv
+│   ├──   ├── watching_status.csv
-│   └── MyAnimeList.csv
+│   └── MyAnimeList.zip
 ├── images
 │   ├── AnimeAllType.PNG
 │   ├── AnimeRemovedType.PNG